tzolkowski96/tzolkowski96/README.md

-Hi, I am Tobin!
-I have an international background and am pursuing a Master of Science in Information Science with a concentration in Data Analytics and Management at the University of Wisconsin–Madison.
-During my undergraduate and graduate studies, I participated in technical internships.
-Following graduation, I want to become a data analyst.
+Multilingual graduate student in Data Analytics and Management/Governance with an international background.
+Looking to interpret, analyze, and manage data to aid in the creation of practical business solutions.

 <!---
 tzolkowski96/tzolkowski96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.